nginxinc/ansible-role-nginx/.github/SECURITY.md

 ### Ansible

-If you find a security vulnerability that affects Ansible directly, we encourage you to report it according to the [Ansible guidelines](https://docs.ansible.com/ansible/devel/community/reporting_bugs_and_features.html#reporting-a-bug).
+If you find a security vulnerability that directly affects Ansible, we encourage you to report it according to the [Ansible guidelines](https://docs.ansible.com/ansible/devel/community/reporting_bugs_and_features.html#reporting-a-bug).

 ### Codebase